blbadger/blbadger.github.io/language-discreteness.md

 **Mario, the Idea, versus Mario, the Man**

-One mixer block exhibits an input representation of `Mario, the Idea, versus Mario, the Man` for $d_{model}=32$, and larger.
-Training does not remove this accurate input representation, as for a trained model (on TinyStories 2M) we also find a perfectly accurate input representation.
+One mixer block exhibits an input representation of `Mario, the Idea, versus Mario, the Man` for $d_{model}=32$ and larger.
 For the mixer with expanded convolutions between tokens, non-self representation is less impressive: an untrained mixer with $d_{model}=512$ with an expansion factor of 1 yields

 ```
 it, but ario, the Idea, versus Mario, the Man